MathematicFirmsofMemphis/Why-all-the-universes-are-so-dark/README.md

 Options would be to mine the object for 2^45 eons or fracture it using a 2^965643343436 amount of datacenter space drones or bases over time.

 Have AI and RTS bots!

+If no lenses can be made just write a (black,black,black) image processor for cpu